SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q71.
 What is the use of continue statement?

 Q72.
 What is the use of break statement?

+A72.
+The break statement allows for stopping execution of a loop if a particular condition is met.

 Q73.
 What is the use of pass statement?